All Episodes

 At that time, he was a vice chairman of the intelligence panel.

-By 1987, it was so clear even to the uh other senators that he was completely incapable of keeping a secret if leaking it gave him partisan advantage that he was forced to resign from the Senate Intelligence Committee.
+By 1987, it was so clear even to the other senators that he was completely incapable of keeping a secret if leaking it gave him partisan advantage that he was forced to resign from the Senate Intelligence Committee.

 He is now doing the same thing on the Senate Judiciary Committee by bringing in the Attorney General and demanding these kinds of disclosures.

-And it's worse than okay, it's worse than that.
+And it's worse than, okay, it's worse than that.

 Roger Hedgecock in for Rush Limbaugh and back with more after this.

-Welcome back to the Rush Libaugrogram.
+Welcome back to the Rush Limbaugh Program.

-Uh I just mentioned what happened back in 1985 briefly as a member of the Senate Intelligence Committee.
+I just mentioned what happened back in 1985 briefly as a member of the Senate Intelligence Committee.

-Uh and it's happening again.
+And it's happening again.

-Well, it turns out that a careful reading of the actual record, one of the proposals, let me take an example from the National Commission on Terrorism in 2000, was to make it easier for FBI agents to get authority from the Justice Department to conduct electronic surveillance on terrorist suspects in the Muslim community in the United States.
+Well, it turns out that a careful reading of the actual record, one of the proposals, let me take an example, from the National Commission on Terrorism in 2000, was to make it easier for FBI agents to get authority from the Justice Department to conduct electronic surveillance on terrorist suspects in the Muslim community in the United States.

-Not every Muslim, but those who were calling uh Pakistan to the Madrasas, those who were, you know, phoning up Zawahiri, not for medical help, but uh, you know, other items.
+Not every Muslim, but those who were calling Pakistan to the madrasas, those who were phoning up Zawahiri, not for medical help, but other items, those people, the FBI said, you know, we ought to keep track of these folks.

 Two of them were here in San Diego, taking flight lessons where they weren't interested in the landing part.